 Workplace Expectations and Guidelines

-All faculty and staff are expected to be respectful and fully comply with COVID-19the policies, protocols and guidelines.
+All faculty and staff are expected to be respectful and fully comply with the COVID-19 policies, protocols and guidelines.
 Faculty and staff, along with students, are all responsible for ensuring a safe and healthy environment on campus.
 Failure to do so may result in corrective action.

 Overnight Visit COVID Policy